 Major repair information is available in Kohler Engine Service Manuals.
-However, major repair generally requires the attention of a trained mechanic and the use of special tools and equipment.
-Your Kohler Engine Service Dealer has the facilities, training, and genuine Kohler replacement parts necessary to perform this service.
-For Sales & Service assistance call 1-800-544-2444 (U.S. & Canada) or contact your Kohler Engine Dealer or Service Distributor, they're in the Yellow Pages under Engines-Gasoline.
+This type of repair generally requires the services of a trained mechanic and the use of special tools and equipment.
+Kohler Engine Service Dealers have the facilities, training, and genuine Kohler replacement parts necessary to perform this service.

+For the nearest Sales & Service location:

+- visit our website www.kohlerengines.com

+- call 1-800-544-2444 (U.S. & Canada)

+- look in the business listing under Engines-Gasoline